zwwwenwei/dream-big/README.md

 1. Open PowerShell, and use the command `wsl --list --online` to view all the available versions of the Linux system.
 Select your preferred one and download it with `wsl --install -d <name of the machine>`.
 For example, if you wish to install Ubuntu, just type `wsl --install -d Ubuntu`.
 This may take a while.

 2. If it is your first-time downloading WSL, you might have to enable some features.
-You can navigate to  “Control Panel” => “Programs” => “Programs and Features” => “Turn Windows features on or off”, and find “Virtual Machine Platform” and Windows Subsystem for Linux”.
+You can navigate to  “*Control Panel*” => “*Programs*” => “*Programs and Features*” => “*Turn Windows features on or off*”, and find “*Virtual Machine Platform*” and "*Windows Subsystem for Linux*”.
 Turn both of them on and restart your machine.

 3. Follow the [link](https://aka.ms/wsl2kernel) to download an update package .
 Find the suitable one for your machine and run the downloaded file locally to install the update.